 It shows how interactions between people, surfaces and the air spread the virus.
-It also demonstrates how coronavirus spreads through droplets that come out of our nose and mouth.
-This is a powerful reminder to the public of the importance of remaining aware of their surroundings and following the guidance.
+It also demonstrates how coronavirus spreads through droplets from our nose and mouth.
+This is a powerful reminder to the public of the importance of remaining aware of their surroundings and following guidance.

-While coronavirus deaths have significantly reduced, the virus is still circulating in communities and impacting people of all ages across the UK.
+While coronavirus deaths have significantly reduced, the virus still circulates in communities and impacts people of all ages across the UK.
 ‘Hands.
 Face.
 Space’ are simple but vital behaviours that have the power to protect the public from both the short and potential long-term impact of coronavirus.

 The public are encouraged to continue to be vigilant of coronavirus symptoms which include a new continuous cough, high temperature, or a loss or change in your sense of taste or smell.
 If you or someone you know, displays any symptoms, no matter how mild, please get a free test by calling 119 or visiting NHS.uk

 The campaign is particularly keen to drive greater awareness in the following areas: